aceinetx/aceutils/README.md

 # aceutils
-A Non-Full gnu coreutils implemented completely in x64 assembly
+A Non-Full GNU coreutils implemented completely in x64 assembly

 Uses the flat assembler with ELF64 format, which gives extermely small executables